scionproto/scion/doc/dev/run.rst

 The main docker-compose file is ``gen/scion-dc.yml``.

-Each SCION service or router runs in a separate container, and the network access of the individual contains is configured to mimick real-world connectivity.
+Each SCION service or router runs in a separate container, and the network access of the individual containers is configured to mimick real-world connectivity.

 There are "tester" containers configured in each AS to mimick end hosts in a SCION AS.
 These tester containers can be used to run commands accessing the SCION network.